charmoniumQ/PROBE/docs/benchmark_suite/README.md

 In the context of system-level provenance, artifacts are usually files, processes, or strings of bytes.
 Operations are usually syscalls involving artifacts, e.g., `fork`, `exec`, `open`, `close`.
 For example, suppose a bash script runs a Python script that uses matplotlib to create a figure.
-A provenance collector may record the events in @Fig:prov-example.
+A provenance collector may record the events in @Fig:prov-example, including all file dependencies of the process without knowledge of the underlying program or programming language.

 \begin{figure*}
 \begin{center}
 \subcaptionbox{
     Abridged list of events.
+   \label{fig:prov-example-list}
   }{
   \begin{minipage}{0.44\textwidth}
   \begin{enumerate}